This classic Basil Pesto recipe is simple to make at home and so much better than store-bought.

 Serving suggestions

-Basil Pesto is traditionally served with tagliatelle pasta but this sauce is so versatile, you’ll find lots of ways to eat it.
+Nut Free Pesto just like classic pesto can be served with tagliatelle pasta but this sauce is so versatile, you’ll find lots of ways to eat it.
 To begin, here are a few serving suggestions.

 - mix with sour cream and serve with crackers and vegetable sticks